etherlinkcom/docs/docs/network/evm-nodes.md

 ## Initializing the data directory

-1. If you want your EVM node to check the correctness of the blueprints it receives via a Smart Rollup node, set the `sr_node_observer_rpc` environment variable to the URL of that Etherlink Smart Rollup node, such as `http://localhost:8932`.
+1. If you want your EVM node to check the correctness of the blocks it receives via a Smart Rollup node, set the `sr_node_observer_rpc` environment variable to the URL of that Etherlink Smart Rollup node, such as `http://localhost:8932`.
 1. Set the `evm_observer_dir` environment variable to the directory where the node should store its local data.
 The default is `$HOME/.octez-evm-node`.
 1. Initialize the node.
-To trust incoming blueprints, use `--dont-track-rollup-node`:
+To trust incoming blocks, use `--dont-track-rollup-node`:

    ```bash
    octez-evm-node init config \